roydejong/timbot/README.md

       "twitch_channels": "some,channel,names",
     }

-### Starting timbot
+### Starting Timbot

-Once the application has been configured, start it using `node` from the timbot installation directory:
+Once the application has been configured, start it using `node` from the installation directory:

     node .